 The festive season is an exciting and joyful time but is also usually accompanied with high stress levels, lower fitness levels, and a few extra pounds of holiday weight.

-It's no surprise that our health falls by the wayside with Christmas parties, dinners, concerts, buying gifts and seeing family, filling up our calendars and Christmas desserts with one too many glasses of wine, filling up our bellies.
-Add on top of that a lack of sleep and decreased exercise to make time for all these new events– we’ve got the perfect recipe for a fall right off the bandwagon.
+It's no surprise that our health falls by the wayside this season- with Christmas parties, dinners, concerts, buying gifts and seeing family, filling up our calendars and Christmas desserts with one too many glasses of wine, filling up our bellies.
+Add on top of that, a lack of sleep and decreased exercise to make time for all these new events– we’ve got the perfect recipe for a fall right off the bandwagon.

 When the holidays end and everyone has gone back to their routine, we end up feeling tired, sluggish, and irritable accompanied by a few extra pounds around the waist.
 This leads to intense January detoxing, restrictive diets and goal setting which are unattainable and can lead to a negative self-image and a lot of guilt.

 This year let’s STOP this cycle.
-Of course, it is okay unwind with a few glasses of wine and to enjoy delicious home-cooked Christmas desserts with family and friends; but this Christmas I encourage you to be more mindful of what you are putting into your body as well as what you are expecting of yourself come January.
+Of course, it is okay unwind with a few glasses of wine and to enjoy delicious home-cooked Christmas desserts with family and friends; but this holiday season, I encourage you to be more mindful of what you are putting into your body as well as what you are expecting of yourself come January.